NJAOM offers two types of programs for music instruction.

 We accept students (child and adult) of all levels of experience, from beginner through advanced.
 Some children are capable of beginning weekly private lessons at age 3, but most children are able to concentrate for the duration of a 30-minute lesson by age 5.

 Private lessons at NJAOM offer students access to our world-class faculty.
-Our instructors are dedicated professional musicians with advanced degrees from the very best music conservatories in the nation, including The Juilliard School, Peabody Conservatory, Indiana University, Cleveland Institute of Music, and Manhattan School of Music.
+Our instructors are dedicated professional musicians with advanced degrees from the some of the very best music conservatories in the world, including The Juilliard School, Peabody Conservatory, Indiana University, Cleveland Institute of Music, and Manhattan School of Music.
 All of our faculty have years of experience teaching and are active performers who have been feature in many of the most prestigious concert halls in the world.
 As a result, our instructors are uniquely qualified to provide the very best music education for our students.

 Additionally, our faculty only teach the instrument in which they have expertise.
 At NJAOM, you will not find violin teachers giving voice lessons, piano teachers giving cello lessons, or guitar teachers giving piano lessons.
 Our instructors are serious and accomplished musicians who have high expectations for their students and are committed to helping them achieve whatever goals they may have.
 We believe in matching each student, from beginner to advanced, with a master instructor who will provide the proper training and guidance throughout their studies.